The Ultimate Guide to Credit Cards

 8. Do You Need to Make a Monthly Payment with Intro APR Offers?

 Although you won’t be charged any interest on purchases when you use the card during the introductory period, you will still have to adhere to the account’s payment terms.
-This means making at least the minimum required payment each month before the due date for that statement cycle.
+This means making at least the minimum monthly payments.

 Every month, you will receive an account statement that lists the details of your charges.
 It will specify where you used the card, the transaction amount, the grand total of what you owe, the minimum amount you’re required to pay that month, and the date by which you need to make that payment.

-While it varies by card and issuer, in general, the minimum payment is calculated as 3% of the balance or $35, whichever is greater.
-As long as you make at least the minimum payment, your account will be considered in good standing, and you won’t be penalized with a fee (or credit damage if you skip the payment cycle entirely).
-Additionally, making at least the minimum payment by the due date will ensure the 0% APR introductory rate does not expire prematurely.
+The minimum payment, which varies by card and issuer, is generally set at 3% of the balance or $35, whichever is higher.
+As long as you make at least this minimum payment, your account will be considered in good standing, preventing fees or credit damage if you accidentally miss a payment cycle.

 During a 0% introductory APR promotion, you’ll still need to make monthly minimum payments.
 But if you transfer a balance, you want to ensure you’re paying enough each month to settle the entire balance before the offer expires.

-Of course, that minimum amount is just that — the minimum.
-It is not a wise idea to get into the habit of only paying the lowest amount possible, even if you’re not accruing interest thanks to an introductory deal.
+Remember, the minimum payment is just that – the bare minimum.
+It’s not a great habit to only pay the least amount you can, even if you’re not currently accruing interest thanks to an introductory deal.

-That’s because the minimum payment isn’t designed to pay off your debt in a timely manner, it’s designed to earn interest fees for the issuer.
-So, unless you can make a lump-sum payment to clear your debt at the end of the promotional period, the regular interest rate will kick in — and could undo the work you’ve done to consolidate your debt or pay down balances on old credit cards.
+The minimum payment is not actually meant to eliminate your debt quickly; rather, it’s set up to generate interest fees for the issuer.
+So, unless you can pay off your entire debt at the end of the promotional period, the regular interest rate will kick in, potentially undoing your efforts to consolidate your debt or reduce balances on older credit cards.

 Since the regular rate can easily be over the 20% mark, even with good credit, you may be faced with an overwhelming balance that will become quite expensive with the new interest rate.
 In other words, the freedom that a 0% Intro rate credit card provides is fantastic, but you need to maintain steady payments and work to pay your debt off as the expiration date nears.

-9. Do Intro APR Credit Cards Charge a Penalty APR If You Make a Late Payment?
+9. Do Intro APR Credit Cards Charge a Penalty APR After a Late Payment?

 That’s because even a single late payment can trigger the credit card company to cancel the deal and revert you to the regular APR immediately.
 Moreover, some credit cards also have penalty rates, which is an even higher APR that will apply to your purchases for six months or longer.